nfrechette/acl/docs/paragon_performance.md

 Sadly the *Unreal 4* compression logic does not *yet* support multi-threading and must be run from the main thread.

 *Note: Down-sampling variants were causing issues and were disabled in the interest of keeping things fair.
-This speeds up the compression time considerably but does not affect the compressed size much*
+This speeds up the compression time considerably but does not affect the compressed size much*.

 **Results from Unreal 4.15.0**